Pshy0/pshy_merge/README.md

 This project contains a Python script to merge TFM lua scripts/modules,
 and some TFM modules I made as well.
-**TAKE CAUTION USING THOSE SCRIPTS, THEY MAY BE VERY UNDTABLE BEFORE 1.0**
+**TAKE CAUTION USING THOSE SCRIPTS, THEY MAY BE VERY UNSTABLE BEFORE 1.0**